ramonarroyo/MovieRecommender/README.md

 | Inception  | The Social Network  |
 | Memento  | The Maltese Falcon  |
 | Hitman  | Gone Baby Gone  |

+Dataset is a little outdated.
+Cannot be uploaded due to being over 25 MBs.